thin-edge/modbus-plugin/README.md

 `python3 -m tedge_modbus.reader --configdir <configfolder>`

-If used with Cumulocity IoT, the plugins can be managed via the Device Management or created with the cloud fieldbus operations.
+If used with Cumulocity IoT, the plugins can be managed via the Device Management or created with the Cloud Fieldbus operations.

 ### modbus.toml

-This includes the basic configuration for the plugin such as poll rate and the connection to thin-edge (the MQTT broker needs to match the one of tedge and is probably the default localhost:1883).
+This includes the basic configuration for the plugin such as poll rate and the connection to thin-edge (the MQTT broker needs to match the one of tedge and is probably the default `localhost:1883`).

 - poll rate
 - connection to thin-edge (MQTT broker needs to match the one of tedge)